 There are many causes of hypercholesterolemia, some of which can be controlled.
 For example, some people inherit high cholesterol, so even healthy eating and exercising won’t combat it.
 Additionally, men over the age of 45 and women over 55 are at a greater risk of developing high cholesterol in comparison to their younger counterparts.

-For others, being overweight, smoking, having high blood pressure, eating poorly and lack of physical activity can all contribute to high cholesterol.
-These factors are controllable, so practicing healthier living may be an effective way to reduce one’s risk of developing high cholesterol or to help lower it.
+For others, being overweight, smoking, having high blood pressure, eating poorly, and lack of physical activity can all contribute to high cholesterol.
+These factors are controllable, so practicing healthier living may be an effective way to reduce one’s risk of developing high cholesterol.

 Similar to having high blood pressure, hypercholesterolemia doesn’t necessarily pose any clear-cut symptoms.
 Instead, as it becomes worse, it can lead to other issues that do demonstrate symptoms.

-The only definitive way to know if you have high cholesterol is through blood work, which requires fasting prior to the test.
+The only definitive way to know if you have high cholesterol is through blood work, which requires fasting before the test.

-As mentioned earlier, diet can play a large role in hypercholesterolemia, likewise a lack of exercise can also be a contributing factor.
+Natural ways to lower cholesterol As mentioned earlier, diet can play a large role in hypercholesterolemia.
+Likewise, a lack of exercise can also be a contributing factor.
 The best way to combat high cholesterol – unless yours is hereditary – is through proper diet and exercise.

 Below, are beneficial foods to help you prevent and reduce your hypercholesterolemia.